slacgismo/gismo-cloud-deploy/README.md

 Confirm to process (must be yes/no) (default answer:yes)
 ```

-Afer you give the confirmation `yes` to process.
-It will start the folling steps.
+After you give the confirmation `yes` to process, it will start with the following steps.

 ##### create new cloud resource steps

-1. Create an security group named `SSH-ONLY`.
+1. Create a security group named `SSH-ONLY`.
-2. Create a key-pair named `gcd-{your-iam-name}`
+2. Create a key-pair named `gcd-{your-iam-name}`.
 3. Create an EC2 bastion
-4. Setup enviroments of EC2 bastion of `gismo-cloud-deploy` project
+4. Setup environments of EC2 bastion of `gismo-cloud-deploy` project
 5. Create an EKS cluster
 6. Upload local project folder to EC2 bastion
-7. Run `gismo-cloud-deploy` on EKS cluster.
+7. Run `gismo-cloud-deploy` on the EKS cluster.
-8. Download results from EC2 bastion to local project folder.
+8. Download results from the EC2 bastion to the local project folder.
 9. Congratulation!!
-This application compeltes.
+This application completes.

-After the application is completed, the saved data are downloaded from EC2 bastion and stored in your `results` folder.
+After completing the application, the saved data are downloaded from the EC2 bastion and stored in your `results` folder.
 The results folder contains four different files.

 - logs.csv.
-The system informaion are listed in this file.
+The system information is listed in this file.
 - performance.txt.
 The system performance analysis results.
 - error.csv.
-If any errors happen, the error logs saved in this file.
+If any errors happen, the error logs are saved in this file.
 - results.csv.
-This file contains all save data.
+This file contains all saved data.
 - runtime.png.
-This file containes the process times of each task in all instances.
+This file contains the process times of each task in all instances.

 ### MainMenu